ShivamShah18/AmongUs/README.md

 git clone https://github.com/your-username/space-station-simulation.git
 ```

---Compile and run the SpaceStation class using your IDE or terminal.
+Compile and run the SpaceStation class using your IDE or terminal.

---Enjoy the simulation and may the impostor succeed... or not! 😄
+Enjoy the simulation and may the impostor succeed... or not! 😄